elixir-lang/elixir/README.md

 The values 2 and 3 will be bound to the variables `_y` and `_z`, but Elixir won't complain if you eventually don't use them.

-Ordered dictionaries are also allowed in pattern matching and you are responsible to make their order match.
-Therefore, this won't match:
+Ordered dicts are also allowed in pattern matching but there is one important restriction: you are responsible to make their order match.
+Therefore, this won't work:

     dict = { 2: 4, 1: 2 }
     { 2: 4, 1: 2 } = dict

-This is because the `dict` variable is ordered, so it is actually represented as `{1: 2, 2: 4}`.
-The order is important to bound variables:
+This fails because the `dict` variable is ordered, so it is actually represented as `{1: 2, 2: 4}`.
+Remember that `OrderedDict`s are ordered according to Elixir ordering of terms and not the order new items are added.
+This ordering rule is important to allow us to bound variables to key-values:

     dict = { 2: 4, 1: 2 }